-JetNet 5010G series, Industrial 10-port Managed Ethernet Switches, have 7 10/100Base-TX ports and 3 combo ports, respectively 10/100/1000 RJ-45 / 100-FX / Gigabit SX/LX.
-JetNet 5010G is especially designed to operate under harsh environmental conditions.
+JetNet 4510 series, Industrial 10-port Managed Ethernet Switches, have 7 10/100 Base-TX ports and 3 combo ports, respectively 10/100/100 Base-FX.
+JetNet 4510 is especially designed to operate under harsh environmental conditions.
 The switches provide solid foundation for a highly fault-tolerant and easily-managed network.
-JetNet 5010G can be remotely configured by Telnet, Web browser, JetView and managed by Simple Network Management Protocol (SNMP) and Remote Monitoring (RMON).
+JetNet 4510 can be remotely configured by Telnet, Web browser, JetView and managed by Simple Network Management Protocol (SNMP) and Remote Monitoring (RMON).
 You can also connect the attached RS232 console cable to manage the switch by Command Line Interface (CLI).
 CLI commands are Cisco-Like commands, your engineers who are familiar with Cisco products don't need to learn new rules for CLI commands.

 Security is enhanced with advanced features such as 802.1Q VLAN and Port/IP security.
 Performance is optimized by QoS and IGMP Snooping/Query.
-Korenix 3nd generation Ring technology, Multiple Super Ring, enables superb self-healing capability for network failure.
-The fastest failover time is enhanced from 300ms to 5ms for 10/100TX RJ-45 ports, and 30ms for 100FX and Gigabit Fiber.
+Korenix 3rd generation Ring technology, Multiple Super Ring, enables superb self-healing capability for network failure.
+The fastest failover time is enhanced from 300ms to 5ms for 10/100 Base-TX RJ-45 ports and to 30ms for 100 Base-FX.
 This is Korenix patented ring technology, which is registered in most countries.
-For interoperability with your existed network, JetNet 5010G series also come with an advanced redundant network solution, Ring Coupling and Rapid Dual Homing technology.
+For interoperability with your existed network, JetNet 4510 series also come with an advanced redundant network solution, Ring Coupling and Rapid Dual Homing technology.
+With an advanced redundant network solution, Ring Coupling and Rapid Dual Homing technology.
+With Ring Coupling and Rapid Dual Homing technology.
 With Ring Coupling and Rapid Dual Homing technology, Ethernet Ring can be extended more easily.
-No matter with Korenix switch or other managed switches.
+No matter with Korenix switch or other managed switches

-The IP31-design aluminum case further strengthens JetNet 5010G's withstand ability in harsh industrial environment.
+The IP31-design aluminum case further strengthens JetNet 4510's withstand ability in harsh industrial environment.
 The event warning is notified to the network administrator via e-mail, system log, or to field engineers by relay output.
-JetNet 5010G Series Industrial Managed Ethernet Switch has also passed CE/ FCC/ UL safety certifications to help ensure safe and reliable data transmission for industrial applications.
-JetNet 5010G Series will be your best option for highly-managed industrial network.
+JetNet 4510 Series Industrial Managed Ethernet Switch has also passed CE/ FCC/ UL safety certifications to help ensure safe and reliable data transmission for industrial applications.
+JetNet 4510 Series will be your best option for highly-managed industrial network.